-We define \( z_{\rm max}^{s} = 0.20 \) as the upper redshift limit of our analysis.
-For each galaxy \( i \), we compute its individual maximum redshift \( z^{\rm mass}_{{\rm max}, i} \), which corresponds to the redshift at which the galaxy would become undetected due to the stellar mass limit, \( M_{\rm lim}(z) \), as described in Sect.~\ref{sec:completeness}.
-This is obtained by inverting the \( M_{\rm lim}(z) \) relation to determine the highest redshift at which the galaxy stellar mass would still be above the limiting mass.
+We defined \( z_{\rm max}^{s} = 0.20 \) as the upper redshift limit of our analysis.
+For each galaxy \( i \), we computed its individual maximum redshift \( z^{\rm mass}_{{\rm max}, i} \), which corresponds to the redshift at which the galaxy would become undetected due to the stellar mass limit, \( M_{\rm lim}(z) \), as described in Sect.~\ref{sec:completeness}.
+This was obtained by inverting the \( M_{\rm lim}(z) \) relation to determine the highest redshift at which the galaxy stellar mass would still be above the limiting mass.
 This inversion is only meaningful within the mass and redshift ranges where \( M_{\rm lim}(z) \) is defined and monotonic.
-As a result, galaxies whose stellar mass remains above \( M_{\rm lim}(z) \) throughout the entire redshift range do not yield a finite solution from the inversion.
-For these cases, we assign \( z^{\rm mass}_{{\rm max}, i} = z_{\rm max}^{s} = 0.20 \).
+As a result, galaxies whose stellar masses remain above \( M_{\rm lim}(z) \) throughout the entire redshift range do not yield a finite solution from the inversion.
+For these cases, we assigned \( z^{\rm mass}_{{\rm max}, i} = z_{\rm max}^{s} = 0.20 \).

-We estimate the uncertainties in the stellar mass function, $\Phi_j$, using a bootstrap resampling technique.
-We generate 100 bootstrap realizations by randomly sampling one-third of the original galaxy sample with replacement in each iteration.
-For each mass bin, the final value of $\Phi_j$ is taken as the median across these realizations, and the associated uncertainty is computed as the standard deviation of the $\Phi_j$ distribution.
-To account for systematics in the quiescent/star-forming separation, we recompute the SMF using sSFR thresholds shifted by $\pm 0.1$ dex.
-The systematic error is taken as half the absolute difference between these perturbed cases.
-Final total uncertainties are obtained by summing the statistical and systematic components in quadrature.
-The final results are summarized in Appendix~\ref{app:smf}.